nkasmanoff/Astronomical-CNN/README.md

 For a project like the LSST where the amount of data is far beyond human processing, applied machine learning will prove to be a valuable tool for accelerating the consumption of data and results.

-For starters I have downloaded an image from the web designed to appear like an example image (https://www.lsst.org/?q=node/75) taken by the LSST, and will demonstrate how ML can be used to quickly characterize characteristics such as the presence of stars, galaxies, etc.
+For starters I have downloaded an image from the web designed to appear like an example image (https://www.lsst.org/?q=node/75) taken by the LSST, and will demonstrate how ML and data preprocessing can be used to quickly characterize the number of stars, galaxies, asteroids, etc. that may be present in such a survey image.